andersthemagi/magicalmusings.github.io/index.md

 Feel free to peruse these pages to your hearts content!

 **NOTE:** This site is constantly in an "development" state.
-Feel free to send any bugs / issues / suggestions to <a href="mailto:magical.musings2020@gmail.com">magical.musings2020@gmail.com</a>
+Feel free to send any bugs / issues / suggestions to the <a href="https://github.com/magicalmusings/magicalmusings.github.io/issues">Issue Tracker on Github</a>, or by email to <a href="mailto:magical.musings2020@gmail.com">magical.musings2020@gmail.com</a>

 ##### Credits